the-au-forml-lab/au_ccs_letterhead_template/Readme.md

 The official docx template can be found on the [DCM](https://www.augusta.edu/dcm/marketing/) website, hidden in a [box folder](https://augustauniversity.app.box.com/v/brand-templates/file/777468597182).
 The template adapted to the School of Cyber and Computer Sciences is [also on box](https://augustauniversity.app.box.com/file/913457881161).
-Note that those templates actually _do not_ respect the brand strategy, since they do not include foldmarks (the small lines on the right side).
+Note that those templates actually _do not_ respect the brand strategy, since they do not include foldmarks (the small lines on the left side).

 !["Preview of the letterhead (page 1)"](preview-1.png)
 !["Preview of the letterhead (page 2)"](preview-2.png)